VirtusLab/tips/src/assets/tips/kubernetes.md

 ## Local Kubernetes cluster
 ### 5 Aug 2020

-To spin up a development Kubernetes cluster locally (or from a VM in CI) as easily as possible, use **kind** ([Kubernetes in Docker](https://kind.sigs.k8s.io)) ![](heavy_check_mark) Just run `kind create cluster` and the new cluster's data should be automatically added into `~/.kube/config` ![](gear)
+To spin up a development Kubernetes cluster locally (or from a VM in a CI) as easily as possible, use **kind** ([Kubernetes in Docker](https://kind.sigs.k8s.io)) ![](heavy_check_mark) Just run `kind create cluster` and the new cluster's data should be automatically added into `~/.kube/config` ![](gear)